bram2w/baserow/docs/installation/install-on-heroku.md

 If you added a custom domain, then you need to change a Config Var on the settings page.
 Go to the Settings page and click on "Reveal Config Vars".
-Here you need to set the `BASEROW_PUBLIC_URLS` value and add your own URL.
+Here you need to set the `BASEROW_PUBLIC_URL` value and add your own URL.
 If your domain is `baserow-test.com` ,then the value should be `https://baserow-test.com`.
 If you don't have a custom domain then this value can be empty.

 ## Environment variables

 * SECRET_KEY: A unique string that is used to generate secrets.
-* BASEROW_PUBLIC_URLS: The public URL of your Heroku Baserow app.
+* BASEROW_PUBLIC_URL: The public URL of your Heroku Baserow app.
 If empty, the default Heroku app URL is used, but if it differs it must be changed.
   (eg. https://baserow-test.com).
 * BASEROW_AMOUNT_OF_WORKERS: The amount of workers per dyno.